ipavlopoulos/greek-letter-vision/README.md

 The main model — **ResNet18-PT+FT + LF + DSCL** — is bundled at
 `models/resnet_lf_dscl/best_resnet_lf_dscl_model.pth`, and every evaluation/figure
 script uses it by default, so they run out-of-the-box without training.
+The Graphic Compensation paper uses the stronger ConvNeXt-V2 LF+DSCL model, the script for reproducibility can be found in `scripts/`.
 Newly trained checkpoints are written under `runs/` (git-ignored); pass `--checkpoint` to use one of those instead.
 The lightweight CNN checkpoint `best_cnn_letter_model.pth` is also included for the demo notebook.